top of page

 Weihnachtsmann mit Geschenken im Schnee

-In some regions, Saint Nicholas had a companion on December 6th: Knecht Ruprecht or Krampus.
-Bishop Nicholas was the one to reward the good children while his companion was responsible for punishing the bad children.
+His origins also trace back to Saint Nicholas of Myra.
+In some regions, Saint Nicholas was accompanied on December 6th by Knecht Ruprecht or Krampus.
+While Saint Nicholas rewarded the good children with gifts, his companion was tasked with punishing the naughty ones.

-Because ... who would dare to look through the keyhole ???
+After all … who would dare to peek through the keyhole?

 looking through the keyhole

-When I was a child, it was the Weihnachtsmann who came to our house.
-After all, my parents come from Northern Germany.
+When I was a child, the Weihnachtsmann brought the gifts - no surprise, since my parents are from northern Germany.

-Today I live with my family in Bavaria.
-This is where the Christkind usually comes.
-Our children are convinced that the two of them are simply collaborating.
-After all, it's a lot of work to provide gifts to children all over the world!
+Today, I live with my family in Bavaria, where the Christkind usually takes on the job.
+We like to think the two must be working together.
+After all, it’s a huge task to deliver gifts to children all over the world!

 And how about you: is Santa Claus coming to your house?
 Or is it the Weihnachtsmann?
 Or the Christkind?